The-Wishlist-Co/docs/wishlistSvcAPI.md

 ```

 ### Get Wishlist Item by Item Id

-Returns the wishlist item belonging to the given item Id (TWC internal item ID)
+Returns the wishlist item belonging to the given item Id (TWC internal item identifier)

 If the item does not exist, this method returns a ResourceNotFound error.